-The most acclaimed logical explanation for these sightings is a superior mirage, which also called Fata Morgana.
+The most acclaimed logical explanation for these sightings is a superior mirage, which is also called Fata Morgana.
 According to scientists, this is a natural optical phenomenon, which occurs after moisture and atmospheric conditions combined with light results in a displaced image of distant objects.
 And, it also tricks our eyes into seeing objects that don’t really exist there.

-And, while the spectre of the Dutchman cannot be overruled, skippers and the crew would be more wary of pirate vessels taking advantage of the situation under the guise of a centuries-old ghost vessel rather than sighting an actual ghost ship itself.
+And, while the spectre of the Dutchman cannot be overruled, skippers and the crew would be warier of pirate vessels taking advantage of the situation under the guise of a centuries-old ghost vessel rather than sighting an actual ghost ship itself.

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.